tuckerconnelly/react-stack-nav/README.md

 - Treat the redux store as a single-source-of-truth for routing
 - Use URLs and the History API, even in React Native
 - Treat the URL as a stack, and "pop" off fragments of the URL to orchestrate transitions between URLs
+- Leave you in control, favor patterns over frameworks

 ---